-The Provider must furnish a menu that complies with rule 173-4-05, 173-4-05.2 and 173-4-06 of the Ohio Administrative Code.
+The Provider must furnish a menu that complies with rule 173- 4-05, 173-4-05.2 and 173-4-06 of the Ohio Administrative Code.

-- 3.2 The Provider must be capable of furnishing the following meal types: - (a) Hot, ready to eat; or reheated at the client's home by the meal driver - (b) Chilled, ready to eat and/or heat - (c) Frozen, ready to heat (may be a commercially frozen meal if the meal is compliance with the applicable Service Specifications) - (d) Shelf stable - 3.3 The Provider must ensure that all menu types offered (meet the following requirements: - (a) Be approved by a licensed dietitian; - (b) Include specified serving sizes for each food; - (c) All menu substitutions retain the nutritional adequacy of the pre-planned menu through: - (i) pre-approval by a licensed dietitian; or - (ii) adherence to a menu substitution list/procedure pre-approved by a licensed dietitian. - 3.4 Person Centered Direction: The Provider must offer clients an opportunity to make a choice about food served and delivery options.
+- 3.2 Meal type options include: - (a) Hot, ready to eat; or reheated at the client's home by the meal driver - (b) Chilled, ready to eat and/or heat - (c) Frozen, ready to heat (may be a commercially frozen meal if the meal is compliance with the applicable Service Specifications) - (d) Shelf stable - 3.3 The Provider must ensure that all menu types offered meet the following requirements: - (a) Be approved by an Ohio Licensed Dietitian; - (b) Include specified serving sizes for each food; - (c) Ingredient list for all food items must be available to clients; - (d) All menu substitutions retain the nutritional adequacy of the pre-planned menu through: - (i) pre-approval by a licensed dietitian; or - (ii) adherence to a menu substitution list/procedure pre-approved by a licensed dietitian. - 3.4 Person Centered Direction: The Provider must offer clients an opportunity to make a choice about food served and delivery options.